Raphael Holinshed: Holinshed's Chronicles

 The idea for Holinshed's Chronicles was born from Reginald Wolfe.
 A London printer, Wolfe was one of the original members of the Royal Stationers' Company.
 In 1548, Wolfe conceived the idea of creating a "Universal Cosmography of the whole world, and there with also certain particular histories of every known nation".
 He wanted the work to be printed in English and he wanted maps and illustrations in the book as well.
 Wolfe acquired many of John Leland's works and with these he constructed chronologies and drew maps that were up to date.
 This took over 24 years of his life; however, when Wolfe realised he could not complete this project on his own, he hired Raphael Holinshed and William Harrison to assist him.

 Wolfe died with the work still uncompleted in 1573, and the project, changed to a work about Britain (England and Scotland) and Ireland, was run by a consortium of three members of the London stationers.
 They kept Raphael Holinshed, who employed William Harrison, Richard Stanyhurst, Edmund Campion and John Hooker.
 In 1577, the work was published in two volumes after some censorship by the Privy Council of some of Stanyhurst's contribution on Ireland.

-A second edition was issued in 1587 (also included many woodcut illustrations to go along with the chronicles), but it contained some passages that were considered offensive to the Queen and her ministers.
+A second edition was issued in 1587 (which also included many woodcut illustrations to go along with the chronicles), but it contained some passages that were considered offensive to the Queen and her ministers.
 The pages in question were removed by order of the Privy Council.
 The missing passages were separately published in 1723, and a complete reprint appeared in 1807.
 Holinshed's Chronicles was an "extremely popular work when it was first published," but "by the seventeenth century it was already considered outdated and inaccurate", losing its popularity and credibility.

 Renaissance writers inspired by Holinshed

 Shakespeare

-William Shakespeare used the revised second edition of the Chronicles (published in 1587) as the source for most of his historical plays, such as Richard III, the plot of Macbeth, and for portions of King Lear and Cymbeline.
+William Shakespeare used the revised second edition of the Chronicles (published in 1587) as the source for most of his historical plays, such as Richard III, the plot of Macbeth, and portions of King Lear and Cymbeline.
 According to Alison Taufer, "We care about the Holinshed Chronicles because Shakespeare read them".
 It is because of Shakespeare's writing that the public was educated on many important points in history.
 While dramatised, the innate messages behind the history are portrayed through the history plays.